AntonC9018/uni_java/lab2/Java_Laborator_2.md

             creature,
             randomOrcWarrior,
             randomOrc,
-            new Hand(false) // also includes an unattackable hand };
+            new Arm(false) // also includes an unattackable hand };

         // Need to show all of them to the screen